ceford/cefjdemos-data-jdm-user-en/articles/modules/how-do-you-put-a-module-inside-an-article-3f.md

 If the editor-xtd plugin *Button - Module* is activated you can use the editor button *Module* to insert the above described tags more easily into the editor text.
-The Module list has a button in the Title column to insert by id and a button in the Position colum to insert by position.
+The Module list has a button in the Title column to insert by id and a button in the Position column to insert by position.

 ## Modules within Modules